SageSir/alx-system_engineering-devops/0x00-shell_basics/README.md

 4.0 The file "4-listmorefiles" runs a script that displays the cureent directory contents including hidden files(starting with .)
 5.0 The file "5-listfilesdigitonly" displays directory  contents in long format, with user and group IDs displayed numerically and hidden files (starting with.)
-6.0 The file "6-firstdirectory" runs a script that creates a directory named my_first_directory in the /tmp/ diectory
+6.0 The file "6-firstdirectory" runs a script that creates a directory named my_first_directory in the /tmp/ diectory 7.0 The file "7-movethatfile" runs a script that moves a file from /tmp/betty to /tmp/my_first_directory